una-auxme/paf/README.md

 # Praktikum Autonomes Fahren - PAF

-This repository contains the source code for the "Praktikum Autonomes Fahren" at the Chair of Mechatronics from the University of Augsburg in the winter semester of 2023/2024.
+This repository contains the source code for the "Praktikum Autonomes Fahren" at the Chair of Mechatronics from the University of Augsburg.
 The goal of the project is to develop a self-driving car that can navigate through a simulated environment.
 The project is based on the [CARLA simulator](https://carla.org/) and uses the [ROS](https://www.ros.org/) framework for communication between the different components.
 In the future, the project aims to contribute to the [CARLA Autonomous Driving Challenge](https://leaderboard.carla.org/challenge/).